nicopop/ManualApWorlds/worlds/manual_plateup_nicopopxd/docs/en_Manual_PlateUp_Nicopopxd.md

     - **Region**": [Quantum Trials](#quantum-trials),
     - requires: "Quantum Rule > imaging", "Scout", "Scout Photos"
 - "Visit > Get in the Probe Tracking Module and see the Coords to the eye"
-    - requires: "Tornado Knowledge", "Jellyfish Knowledge"
+    - requires: "Counter-Clockwise Tornadoes", "Jellyfishes"
     - Always contain: "**[Seen Coords](#visits)**"
 - "Item > Get in the Probe Tracking Module and see the Coords to the eye"
-    - requires: "Seen Coords", "Tornado Knowledge", "Jellyfish Knowledge"
+    - requires: "Seen Coords", "Counter-Clockwise Tornadoes", "Jellyfishes"
     - Never Contains a trap.

 ##### 5 - Dark Bramble